 Things get tough with a failed drug or alcohol test on your record.
 You may find it hard to get another job for up to a year, sometimes longer.
 Also, your employer is not obligated to hire you back even if you complete the return-to-duty process.
 At best, you will lose tens of thousands of dollars in earnings.
 At worst, your driving career is over.

 Why Would a Truck Driver Need a Medical Marijuana Card?

-It is easy to dismiss the job of a truck driver as an ‘easy’ one.
+It is easy to dismiss the job of a truck driver as an easy one.
 Some in the industry believe it is one of the best jobs you can get in the U.S. without a college degree.
-However, don’t assume it is as simple as getting behind a wheel and driving.
+However, please don’t assume it is as simple as getting behind the wheel.
 It is common for long-haul drivers to spend several days driving cargo thousands of miles.
-Imagine spending nights in motels, and stopping only to eat substandard gas station food.
+Imagine spending nights in motels and stopping only to eat substandard gas station food.

 Incorporating movement into your life at regular intervals is essential.
-Given the deadlines faced by truck drivers, they can’t stop the truck and hit the gym on the way!
+Given the deadlines truck drivers face, they can’t stop the truck and hit the gym on the way!
 The job also has an association with obesity.
 This is hardly a surprise since drivers often combine little or no exercise with high-calorie food.
 Associated medical conditions such as high blood pressure and diabetes could also come into play.

 Additional medical issues include: